Photo credit: taduuda

 Quick Boat Survey – Part of our “How to Buy a Boat” series

 When we are looking at boats we usually make two visits; a quick boat survey and a full boat survey.
+Note, neither of these replaces a full professional survey.
 The initial visit is focused on looking for indicators that will tell us about the things we can’t see.
 We have a list on our quick boat survey that we have found to be particularly well correlated to larger problems.
 Generally, they indicate a level of maintenance and care and also the signs of major issues.

 When we approach the boat we note the general feeling we have.
 Sometimes the subconscious mind picks up on things that it neglects to tell the conscious mind.
 Somewhat related, I remember coming home one day to my cabin in the bush and thinking “something isn’t quite right.”

 If there is a crack or discoloration between the keel and hull it suggests significant full deformation, grounding or a loose connection.
 Any of these issues suggest serious damage.
 If you see any of the above, you’re likely looking at dropping the keel.
 This is a HUGE job, expect it to take 100+ hours plus specialized knowledge.
 Furthermore the boat may be structurally unsound and unsafe.

 If the bottom hasn’t been properly prepped (i.e. scraped and sanded) before painting, it will have a topographical look caused by large swaths of paint peeling off and then being painted over.
 If there is a large build-up of paint, it is likely that the rest of the boat is equally unmaintained.
 If the bottom paint is in good condition are there any blisters?
 This is also an indication of poor maintenance.
 If it’s in the water, we tactfully ask the owner what the bottom paint is like.